 As climate change wreaks havoc on gardens, with high temperatures and either low or high rainfall, designing a low-maintenance garden makes a lot of sense.

 Creating an interesting garden path of walkway is just one of the ways to add interest, texture, colour and sensual delight to a garden.
-When planted up with scented plants or herbs, a path is not just for getting from one part of the garden to another, it's also about enjoying the experience.

 There's no reason why you can't paint a design onto a concrete slab or patio, in fact, painting concrete is a quick and easy way to update a boring concrete slab.